allen-turing/Final-Year-Project/README.md

 Predicting from a sparse matrix using algorithms like ARM are quite expensive and it takes a lot of time and space but using Clustering with ARM we can predict in Big O(n)+2k time where k is frequent item sets.

+Project(1).pdf contains all the information and ways in which we carried out or project in detailed manner.
+Final_Year_Project.pdf is our final paper covering all details in concise manner.